 Colizas are a type of Chilean special bread, “Pan Especial,” they are enriched pieces of bread with butter or eggs, which creates a softer center.
 “Pan Corriente” ordinary bread in Chile is made with only flour, salt, and yeast.

 So many of my memories revolve around bread.
 Growing up, someone in the family would buy fresh bread each afternoon.
-For many years, my family lived in downtown Rancagua so we would buy bread at Reina Victoria’s.
-There was always a wide variety to choose from: marraqueta, hallulla, frica, colizas, dobladitas, bocado de dama, cachitos, de completo, de miga, etc. And the smell in our bakeries is unbeatable.
+My family lived in downtown Rancagua for many years so that we would buy bread at Reina Victoria’s.
+There was always a wide variety to choose from: marraqueta, hallulla, frica, colizas, dobladitas, bocado de dama, cachitos, de completo, de miga, etc. And the smell in Chilean bakeries is unbeatable.

-Now in Houston, on Sundays, my husband makes bread.
+Now, in the US, on Sundays, my husband makes bread.
 My kids love it; they are very Chilean that way.

-You may also be interested in the recipe: Country Chilean Bread.
+You may also be interested in the recipe: Pan Amasado Country Chilean Bread.

 A delicious bread, great for sandwiches.